Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

-When you run this program it prints out a code you can use to check whether or not the person with the phone number you passed in as *"your_number"* has successfully verified themselves yet.
+When you run this program, it prints out a code you can use to check whether or not the person with the phone number you passed in as *"your_number"* has successfully verified themselves yet.

 Now you can use this code to check the status of their verification: